Scribble-Sheep/Copybox/README.md

 The Copiables tab will contain an array of them once you have some initialized.<br>

 <b>== The contents are kinda hard to read, what's with the vignette? ==</b><br>
-The vignette is there because it was easier on my eyes when there's a lot of copiabls.
+The vignette is there because it was easier on my eyes when there's a lot of copiables.
 But, you can label them!<br>
 Simply tick the \"Use Titles\" checkbox on, and the COPY will be replaced with every other text block.<br>
 It...it makes more sense if you play around with it, trust me.<br>